tellyalogicalguy/RNAseq_pipeline/README.md

 ln -s ~/scratch/binf_analyses_data/"??PREFIX??"/"??FACTOR??"/"??scratch_data_folder??/raw_fastq/* .
 ```

-The default folder structures can be changed by altering the `setup_initial_folders_hnRNPL_RNAseq.sh` folder.
+The default directory structures can be changed by altering the `setup_initial_folders_hnRNPL_RNAseq.sh` directory.

 ### Downloading files from SRA (optional)
 You can chose to download files from the SRA.
-Update the `sra_list.txt` in the `./exampleCellLine/rna_seq/hnrnpl/data/` folder and then running `./sra_download.sh`.
-This script will downloaded files from SRA to the `./exampleCellLine/rna_seq/hnrnpl/data/raw_fastq/` folder in the SCRATCH space and symlink the raw files to the mirrored folder in HOME space.
+Update the `sra_list.txt` in the `./exampleCellLine/rna_seq/hnrnpl/data/` directory and then running `./sra_download.sh`.
+This script will downloaded files from SRA to the `./exampleCellLine/rna_seq/hnrnpl/data/raw_fastq/` directory in the SCRATCH space and symlink the raw files to the mirrored directory in HOME space.
 Alternatively, the raw files can be uploaded to the SCRATCH space directly.
 In this case, please symlink the files by `ln -s`.

 Do `md5sum` to check file integrity.

 ### Setting up `data_info.txt` file
-The `data_info.txt` file in `./exampleCellLine/rna_seq/hnrnpl/data/` folder should contain the relevant information on the raw data for running the pipeline.
+The `data_info.txt` file in `./exampleCellLine/rna_seq/hnrnpl/data/` directory should contain the relevant information on the raw data for running the pipeline.
 It is of the format:
 | SampleID | Read_num | Original_file_name                                             | Condition | Replicate |
 |----------|----------|----------------------------------------------------------------|-----------|-----------|